wyfo/scanspec/docs/explanations/technical-terms.rst

 `Dimension <scanspec.core.Dimension>`: A repeatable, possibly snaking structure of frames along a number of axes.

-`Frame <scanspec.core.Dimension>`: A vector of three points in scan space: lower, midpoint, upper (used for fly scanning).
+`Frame <scanspec.service.AxisFrames>`: A vector of three points in scan space: lower, midpoint, upper (used for fly scanning).

 `Path <scanspec.core.Path>`: A consumable route through one or more